 Lars T. Soeftestad

-(1) This text is partly adapted from the workshop website, as available on the CBNRM Net website.
+(1) This text is partly adapted from the workshop website, as available on the CBNRM Net website (see Sources).
 Section "Follow-up Activities" was prepared for this article.

 (2) The workshop website was available on a World Bank server until 2001.
-It is still available via www.archive.org (see Sources for link).
-Notes: (1) the site was last updated in February 2000, (2) the external links do not work, as do also not some of the internal/local links.
+It is still available via www.archive.org (see Sources).
+Please note: the site was last updated in February 2000, and some internal/local links, as well as all external links do not work.

-(3) Output from the World Bank "CBNRM Initiative", including: Announcement, Program, Plenary presentations, Case studies, Recommendations, Lists of participants, and final report, is available on academia.org.
-URL: https://lars.academia.edu/research
+(3) Output from the World Bank "CBNRM Initiative", including: Announcement, Program, Plenary presentations, Case studies, Recommendations, Lists of participants, and final report, is available on academia.org at: https://lars.academia.edu/research

 (4) Image credit: The World Bank "CBNRM Initiative".
 About: from the workshop website.